hagsteel/swampdragon/README.md

 # SwampDragon

+# Looking for someone to take over

+I no longer have time to support this project, so I am looking for someone to take over.
+Please raise an issue in the issue tracker if you are interested in taking over the maintenance of SwampDragon.

 ## Help needed, and the future of SwampDragon

 SwampDragon has a lot of dependencies, and is heavily dependent on Django.